DataDaimon/DataDaimon/README.md

 🔭 Currently working on: 'Fundamentals of Computing' at Rice University. <br> ⚡ Getting better at: Probability, Combinatorics, Algorithmic Efficiency. <br>
-🌱 Discovering queue: Machine Learning, Data Science<br>
+🌱 Discovering queue: Machine Learning, Data Science. <br>
 💬 Ask me about: Python, Physics, Guitar. <br>
 ☕ Learn more about me: linkedin.com/in/TheRealRick<br>
 📫 How to reach me: knock! knock! at u4rick@protonmail.com <br>